iamandyjones/js-notes/_posts/2017-02-03-javascript-class-constructor.md

 A function's bind() method allows us to specify what the context of this should be inside that function.

 Above is a common javascript pattern where we redefine our function method to itself but bound to "this" (the component).
-NOw whenever our custom method executes, this will reference the component rather than null.
+Now whenever our custom method executes, this will reference the component rather than null.